Bỏ qua đến nội dung

 • Test run ai_task.generate_data with the gate camera.

-• Verify that the response includes a number (for example shipper_count: 1).
+• Verify the response contains a number (e.g., shipper_count: 1).

 Test 3: Check the counter

-Test 4: Check Telegram notification
+Test 4: Check Telegram notifications

 • Check that the file /media/snapshots/gate_snapshot1.jpg has been created.

-1. Only call the LLM after the local filter layer (label == person).
+1. Only call the LLM after the local filtering layer (label == person).

 2. Use a lightweight model (gemini_flash) for near real-time tasks.